19PHOBOSS98/TILT-SHIP-FRAMEWORK-FOR-VALKYRIEN-SKIES-2-AND-COMPUTERCRAFT/README.md

 ```

-You might decide to use higher tier Tournament thrusters or reconfigure the `thrusterSpeed` settings from the Tournament Mod configs for your new ship.
+You might decide to use higher tier Tournament thrusters or reconfigure the `thrusterSpeed` settings from the Tournament Mod configs for your new ship if it ever gets too heavy.
 If you do, make sure to let the drone know about it by overriding the drones' `MOD_CONFIGURED_THRUSTER_SPEED` and `THRUSTER_TIER` settings in the `ship_constants_config` table.

+When upgrading Tournament thruster tiers make sure that they all match.

 The default ship templates that I provided (`TenThrusterTemplateHorizontal` and `TenThrusterTemplateVertical`) have these values at `10'000` and `2` respectively by default.